ibm-cloud-docs/security-hub/best-practices.md

 ## Encrypt the data in your account
 {: #bp-mng-secrets}

 Through the use of credentials, keys, or certificates it is important that your data remain secure throughout your account.
 It is important to think about encryption at every level, whether it's at rest, in motion, or in use.
-To evaluate about which secrets management tool is best for your organization, see [Which service should I use](link).
+To evaluate about which secrets management tool is best for your organization, see [Which service should I use](/docs/security-hub?topic=security-hub-manage-secrets-ibm-cloud).

-SG: Come back w/ topic and link

 ## Ensure the proper rotation of secrets
 {: #bp-secret-rotate}